 EAP Tutorials

 One of the topics I’m really interested in at the moment is tutorials, not just in EAP but in any class that is not one-to-one.
-In one-to-one classes, which are created to address an individual student’s needs: discussing progress, addressing areas of difficulty, talking about goals and aspirations, and finding methods that work for a particular student are all interwoven within each class.
+In one-to-one classes, which are created to address an individual student’s needs, discussing progress, addressing areas of difficulty, talking about goals and aspirations, and finding methods that work for a particular student are all interwoven within each class.
 After teaching one-to-ones for a while, you begin to appreciate the difficulties involved in bringing that individual attention to each student in larger classes (although, larger classes offer many other benefits for students, and teachers).
 If organised well, tutorials should offer students in larger classes some of the one-to-one attention lacking.

 I don’t feel I’ve found the right approach to tutorials in the pre-sessional courses I teach.
 In each 8-week course I’ve had up to 15 students and the time-pressures and amount of material to be covered doesn’t leave a lot of time for individual tutorials.